vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 - [Obtain Information About a Volume](#inspect_vol)
 - [Delete a Named Volume from a Volume Store](#delete_vol)

-For simplicity, the examples in this topic assume that the VCHs implement TLS authentication with self-signed untrusted certificates, with no client verification.
+For simplicity, the examples in this topic assume that the VCHs implement TLS authentication with self-signed server certificates, with no client verification.

 ## Obtain the List of Available Volume Stores {#list_vs}